Toggle diff (533 lines)

 +@item @code{remotedown} (type: gexp)

-+Handler for remotedown event.
++The handler for the remotedown event.

 +